chickenPopcorn/EqEq/notes/language-reference-manual.md

  + `-expr`: negative.
 The result is the negative of the expression.
 Note, the type of the expression must be double.

- + `!exp`: logical negation.
+ + `!expr`: logical negation.

-   The result of the logical negation operator `!` is 1 if the value of the expression is 0, 0 if the value of the expression is non-zero.
+   The result of the logical negation operator `!` is 1 if the value of the `expr` is 0, 0 if the value of the expression is non-zero.
 The type of the result is double.
 This operator is applicable only to double.

- + `exp ^ exp`
+ + `expr ^ expr`

- + `exp * exp`, `exp / exp` The binary operator * / indicates multiplication and
+ + `expr * expr`, `expr / expr` The binary operator * / indicates multiplication
-   division operation.
+   and division operation.
 If both operands are double, the result is double.

- + `exp % exp` The binary `%` operator yields the remainder from the division of the first expression by the second.
+ + `expr % expr` The binary `%` operator yields the remainder from the division of the first expression by the second.
 Both operands are double, and only integer portion of the double will be used for modular operation, and the result is a double with fraction equals to zero. eg:
    ```c